vikas-bandaru/exciting-java/docs/resources/exercises/wfh/w2-day09-wfh.md

 ### Write your own Class Exercise

-Create a new project, car-exercise.
-Edit the details in the project description — the text note you see in the diagram.
-Create a class, Car, that contains the following fields:
+1. Create a new project, *car-exercise*.
+Create a class, `Car`, that contains the following fields:

-Make: a String representing the make of the car.
+   - `make`: a String representing the make of the car.
-Model: a String representing the model of the car.
+   - `model`: a String representing the model of the car.
-Year: an integer representing the manufacturing year of the car.
+   - `year`: an integer representing the manufacturing year of the car.
-Mileage: a double representing the mileage of the car.
+   - `mileage`: a double representing the mileage of the car.
+   - `distanceTravelled`: a double representing the amount of distance the car has travelled.

-Define a constructor that takes parameters for make, model, year, and mileage, and initializes the respective fields.
+   Define a constructor that takes parameters for `make`, `model`, `year`, and `mileage`, and initializes the respective fields.

-Define a method named "drive" that takes a double parameter representing the distance traveled, and updates the mileage field by adding the distance traveled to the current mileage.
+   Define a method named `drive` that takes a double parameter representing the distance traveled, and updates the `distanceTravelled` field by adding the distance traveled to the current value of `distanceTravelled`.

-Define accessor methods to retrieve the values of make, model, year, and mileage fields.
+   Define accessor methods to retrieve the values of `make`, `model`, `year`, `mileage`, and `distanceTravelled` fields.

+   *Before proceeding further with this exercise, check that everything works as before.*

-Modify your Car class to define two new double-precision floating point fields: fuelCapacity and fuelConsumption.
-The values of fuelCapacity and fuelConsumption should be set by parameters passed to the constructor.
+   Modify your `Car` class to define two new double-precision floating point fields: `fuelInTank` and `fuelConsumption`.
+The values of `fuelInTank` and `fuelConsumption` should be set by parameters passed to the constructor.

-Define a method named "refuel" that takes a double parameter representing the amount of fuel added to the car's tank, and updates the fuelCapacity field by adding the amount of fuel added.
+   Define a method named `refuel` that takes a double parameter representing the amount of fuel added to the car's tank, and updates the `fuelInTank` field by adding the amount of fuel added.

-Define a method named "calculateFuelConsumed" that takes a double parameter representing the distance traveled and calculates the amount of fuel consumed based on the fuel consumption rate.
+   Define a method named `calculateFuelConsumed` that takes a double parameter representing the distance traveled and calculates the amount of fuel consumed based on the fuel consumption rate.

 ### More Methods Practice